Land valuations on the Queensland Globe

 Finding a valuation

-Open the Queensland Globe land valuations topic to access a pre-loaded map overlay.
+Open the Queensland Globe land valuations topic.

-• Property ID will display in white text
+• Property ID in white text

-• current valuation will be displayed in gold text
+• current valuation in gold text

 Viewing other valuation types